 $ scalpel [device] -o [output_folder]

-The output_folder where scapel will place all recovered files.
+The output_folder specifies where scapel will place all recovered files.
 Note that Scalpel will create the output directory itself.

 But how does Scapel know which files to recover?
 Well, that is defined in the application configuration file.